Effects of Education on Determinants of High Desired Fertility: Evidence from Ugandan Villages

 |ISSN / ISBN:|

 |Published in:||Czech Economic Review/Acta Universitatis Carolinae Oeconomica 2007/3|

 |Grants:||IES Research Framework Institutional task (2005-2011) Integration of the Czech economy into European union and its development|

-The results show that fear of diseases and involvement in traditional clan institutions increase desired number of children.
-Interestingly, these effects can be remarkably mitigated through education that improves the individual health prevention as well as reduces the influence of clans.
-Economic incentives for having children seem to be less significant than other factors.
-In addition, a very significant difference in desired fertility between men and women emerges, nevertheless education leads both to reduction and convergence of their desired fertility levels.
-All these findings suggest that education stimulates a complex change in fertility preferences and underline the importance of education as efficient tool for reducing rapid population growth.
+The results show that fear of disease and involvement in traditional clan institutions increase the desired number of children.
+Interestingly, these effects can be remarkably mitigated through education, which improves individual health prevention as well as reduces the influence of clans.
+The economic incentives for having children seem to be less significant than other factors.
+In addition, a very significant difference in desired fertility between men and women emerges; nevertheless, education leads to both reduction and convergence of their desired fertility levels.
+All these findings suggest that education stimulates a complex change in fertility preferences and underline the importance of education as an efficient tool for reducing rapid population growth.